King René's Daughter: Influence and adaptations

 The portrayal of Yolande in Hertz's play as a saintly dreaming beauty (regularly placed in an entranced sleep by the physician) was immensely popular.
 The play was translated into other languages.

 There were several English translations, including by Jane Frances Chapman (1845), Edmund Phipps (1848), and Theodore Martin (1850).
 The heroine's name was retained from the original as "Iolanthe".
 The piece was produced in London several times, including at the Strand Theatre in 1849; later by Charles Kean at the Haymarket Theatre; and in 1876 at the Lyceum Theatre by Henry Irving's company in Martin's version, starring Helena Faucit Martin in the title role and Irving as Count Tristan.
 A version of the play adapted by W.G.
 Wills was performed by Irving's company at the Lyceum in 1880 under the title "Iolanthe", starring Ellen Terry in the title role and Irving as Count Tristan.
-An unrelated 1882 Gilbert and Sullivan opera was titled Iolanthe after Gilbert asked his producer, Richard D'Oyly Carte, to request Irving's permission for use of the name.
+An unrelated 1882 Gilbert and Sullivan opera was titled Iolanthe after W. S. Gilbert asked his producer, Richard D'Oyly Carte, to request Irving's permission to use the name.
 A musical version of the play itself had already been created in 1871 as a cantata by Henry Smart, setting a verse adaptation by Frederick Enoch.

 The Russian translation was by Fyodor Miller.
 An adaptation by Vladimir Zotov expanded the plot.
 This version was used as the basis for the opera Iolanta, written by Tchaikovsky to a libretto by his brother, Modest Ilyich Tchaikovsky.
 It received its premiere on 18 December 1892 in St. Petersburg.
 In this version much of the magical material in the original is eliminated, making Ebn Jahia more of a scientist than sorcerer.
 A new character, Robert, Duke of Burgundy, is introduced to replace Geoffrey.
 Robert becomes Iolanthe's original unwilling fiancé, who happily relinquishes Iolanthe to his friend Vaudémont.

 In 1893 a new musical version of the drama, by the light opera composer Julian Edwards, was published in America and performed with limited success on Broadway.

 In 1913 a silent film of Hertz's play was made by the Thanhouser Company, starring Maude Fealy as Iolanthe.
 It was also adapted in 1990 as the German film Das Licht der Liebe (The Light of Love).